-Living here in the Arizona desert, our homes air conditioning systems go through some of the most rigorous work cycles throughout the country.
+Living here in the Arizona desert, our homes’ air conditioning systems go through some of the most rigorous work cycles throughout the country.
 Replacing your air conditioner unit is inevitable.
-When that time comes, Precision Air & Heating will provide you with the most comprehensive estimate for replacing your A/C unit.
+When that time comes, Precision Air & Plumbing will provide you with the most comprehensive estimate for a brand new air conditioner.

 The best central air units are reliable, efficient and quiet.
 Today’s new central air units can cool more with less electricity and refrigerant than in days past due to massive technological improvements.
 Still, even the top central air units require regular maintenance and cleaning to have a long, fruitful life.